 One of the strongest characteristics of Landmark College’s study abroad programs is the high level of student support they offer students.
 Students participating in a study abroad program may need support for academic work, cultural adjustment, homesickness, social relationships, executive function, or a variety of other concerns.

-Each program includes at least two faculty leaders: an Academic Director, who teaches the coursework, and a Program Director, who coordinates program logistics and planning.
+Each program includes at least two faculty leaders: an academic director, who teaches the coursework, and a program director, who coordinates program logistics and planning.
 Some of the ways these leaders support students are through:

-Regular “office” hours for academic support
+- regular “office” hours for academic support

-Frequent reflection sessions with the whole group
+- frequent reflection sessions with the whole group

-Availability to advise students one-on-one
+- availability to advise students one-on-one

-Intercultural expertise and experience living abroad
+- intercultural expertise and experience living abroad

-Support for health concerns
+- support for health concerns

 For any questions about student health, safety, and support on Landmark College study abroad programs, please e-mail firstname.lastname@example.org or the individual program faculty.

-LGBTA Students Abroad
+LGBTQIA+ Students Abroad